vaccfr/Website-Core/README.md

 ### License

-The VATFrance Website Core is licensed under the **MIT License**.
+The French vACC Website Core is licensed under the **---**.
 You are free to use code from the repository within the reigns of that license.